Valeo Confectionery

-Valeo Confectionery Limited (formerly known as Tangerine Confectionery Limited and Toms Confectionery Limited) is a British confectionery company with its headquarters in Pontefract, West Yorkshire.
+Valeo Foods UK (formerly known as Valeo Confectionery, Valeo Snackfoods, Tangerine Confectionery Limited and Toms Confectionery Limited) is a British confectionery company with its headquarters in Leeds, West Yorkshire.
 Since 2006, it had grown through acquisitions into one of the largest independent confectionery companies in Europe before acquisition by Valeo Foods and the fourth largest sweet maker in the United Kingdom.
-The company has six factories: Blackburn, Blackpool, Cleckheaton, Liverpool, Pontefract and York.
+As of 2026, the company has ten manufacturing plants: Blackburn, Blackpool, Cleckheaton, Gateshead, Heanor, Norwich, Snetterton, Wallingford and York.